 - a smelly nail

-Now you know the symptoms and risks of runners toenail.
-I'm guessing you might not get excited about this so-called badge of honor.
+Now you know the symptoms and risks of runners' toenail.
+We're guessing you might not get excited about this so-called badge of honor.
 So let's take a look at why you develop this condition.
 And help you keep your nails from changing color when you run.

 Why do you Get Runner's Toenail?

-We also call runner’s toenail a subungal hematoma.
+As we mentioned earlier, we also call runners' toenail a subungual hematoma.
 That's just a fancy way of saying you have blood under your nail that's not inside your blood vessels.
 That blood shows up because of repeated stress.
 And where does the stress come into the picture?
 It happens when your toe hits the front of your shoe as your run.
+It could even happen if your toe just rubs against the shoe edge, since friction can also cause damage.
 This injury is most common on your big toe since it's the longest (and comes closest to the sneaker edge.)

 Of course, if your sneakers are decent, their insides should be soft and cushioned.
 So one or two hits won't do much damage to your nail.
 But hit that toenail against your shoe 1000 times?
 The combined force of impact hurts.
 It can damage your blood vessels, causing blood to leak under your nail.
 And the more often you run and slam your toenail, the greater the damage that will set in.

 Don't get scared.
-This severe trauma affects people, like marathon trainees, who logs hundreds of miles.
+This severe level of trauma typically only affects people, like marathon trainees, who log hundreds of miles each week or month.
 But it can happen with short-distance runners who wear too-tight shoes all the time.
 So everyone needs to be cautious.

 Causes of Black Toenails

 Some conditions can also affect your nail color, including diabetes and kidney problems.
-But if you've been training har and your nail is black, you're likely dealing with a runner's toenail.
+But if you've been training hard and your nail is black, you're likely dealing with a runner's toenail.

 You have to watch out for your big toe if you don't want a black nail.
 Your first step?
 Buy a shoe that fits.
 Look for a pair that lets you wiggle your toes, without slipping and sliding.
-And check your lacing form to see if our preferred methods can help.
+Consider buying shoes specifically designed for running, not for multi-sports or general athletic activities.
+Some people may benefit from adding a running orthotic to their shoes.
+And you should all check your lacing form to see if our preferred methods can help.

 Trimming your nails short can also help, since it lowers the odds of impact.
 But don't go too short, since that can increase your risk for ingrown toenails.